 Now the best time to visit Myanmar because it still a relatively less visted destination in Asia.
 However, there are still some certain periods that we'd suggest you try to avoid Myanmar:

 - Speaking solely for weather, the wet season might be the most unfriendly time for traveling.
 During June to September, rainfall increases and strong winds typically batter the country.
 Roads, hotels and restaurants will be shut down at times, making much of the country inaccessible.

 - While the time from November to February is the best time, if you are looking to be left-alone-in-another-world experience, you should probably cross Myanmar off from your Christmas holiday list.
 A good number of westerners are drawn by the coolest weather and the idea of spending Christmas in an exotic country.

 - As some might be concerned about the political situation, we don’t really think there is any political danger or society uprises visiting Myanmar during any specific time.

 We have seen Myanmar both in lovely sunny days and raining cats and dogs, and here are some insider tips:

-Weather after the storms in September makes stunning shots, especially on Bagan plains.
+- The weather after the storms in September makes stunning shots, especially on Bagan plains.
 If you don’t mind the downpours in the afternoon, which come and go pretty fast, you can really make some reward-winning photos.

-Early mornings are very common for traveling in Myanmar: sunrise watching, catching the flights or attending a Buddhism rituals.
+- Early mornings are very common for traveling in Myanmar: sunrise watching, catching the flights or attending a Buddhism ritual.
 We will normally balance the day and resort your strength with a 2-hour break after lunch.
 Return to your hotel or go dipping in the pool before setting off again for sunset.